Heritage Estate – Sectional Title and The Body Corporate

 The Body Corporate is the collective name given to the owners of the units and the common property within a sectional title project.
 The Body Corporate comes into being when the developer transfers the first unit to its new owner.
 The developer calls a meeting within 60 days of the Body Corporate being formed – it is at this first meeting, according to the Prescribed Management Rules, that the developer will hand over the Sectional Plan and a Rates Certificate from Council.
 The Body Corporate will also receive the income and expenditure statements regarding the management of the Estate for the period from the first handover of a unit and the formation of the Body Corporate.

-Trustees’ duties include:
+Directors’ duties include:

 • establishing a fund via levies paid by the owners for maintenance, management and administration of the common property and payment of taxes, water, electricity, security, insurance and other necessary services;